CORI rules for City vendors

 Companies working with the City of Boston must meet certain standards when checking someone’s criminal record.
 We make sure companies give residents with a criminal past a fair chance of getting hired.
 Learn more about the Criminal Offender Record Information ordinance and its regulations.

 It’s a background check that an employer uses to see if a potential worker has a criminal history.
 The standard report won’t include a person’s juvenile record, but it will include:

 - misdemeanor convictions within the past five years

 - felony convictions within the past ten years

 - certain convictions — like murder or sex offenses — that stay on a person’s record forever, and

 - any cases still pending.

 Some organizations, like schools, can look deeper into your criminal record.
-Learn about who can see older information.
+Visit the state's website for more CORI forms and information.